kldorseyNU/FDC1004/README.md

  * A few non-polarized (e.g., ceramic) capacitors for test, in the range of 5 pF to 100 pF

 ## Limitations
  * This code has only been tested on the ESP32, ESP32-S2, and ESP32-S3 microcontroller breakout boards from Adafruit.
-It may not work on other 3.3 V microcontrollers such as the Adafruit Nano.
+It may not work on other 3.3 V microcontrollers such as the Adafruit Nano or Sparkfun Redboards that have 3.3 V logic levels.
  * There is a potential bug when the FDC1004 is reading single (not repeated) measurements where it will read incorrectly.
-If you are getting unexpected behavior from the single read example or no reading, push the continuous example first and then the single read example.
+If you are getting unexpected behavior from the single read example, or no reading, push the continuous example first and then the single read example.

 ## Single-ended capacitance (channel to ground) or differential (channel to channel) readings:
  * If first pin and second pin in configureMeasurement and triggerMeasurement functions are the same, it assumes a sigle-ended measurement